wmcmurray/websocket-framework/README.md

 - [ ] Create a realtime website demo
 - [ ] Create a simple game demo
 - [ ] Add a raw transport layer (raw_send()) for people who wants full optimisation
+- [ ] Add methods to save and retrieve data in text files
 - [ ] Add an admin command to buffer server errors and retrieve them via remote client
 - [x] Set PHP errors reporting to E_ALL only if -debug options is set
 - [ ] Find a way to redefine the server class when server is rebooted remotely by an admin